With a little imagination and some self-love as a foundation, divorce can be the gateway to living your best life and find your self after divorce.

 As I got older, I continued to dabble in small pieces of art, mostly paintings I gave to family and friends.
 But as life got busier with the need to work and the arrival of children, art became something that I only did with my kids.
 Whilst I focused on helping my children build their creative muscles, my own desire for personal expression was put on hold.

 It wasn’t until more than a decade later, during the early stages of my separation, that I reconnected with this part of me.

-In the quest to “find myself”, I decided to take up painting lessons under the guise of an accomplished artist.
+In the quest to “find me”, I decided to take up painting lessons under the guise of an accomplished artist.
 I created artwork that I was proud of and felt myself come alive.
 As I left the studio each day with paint on my hands and clothes, I also wore a permanent smile on my face that I just couldn’t wash off.

 But sadly, financial constraints and altered childcare arrangements meant that I could no longer continue the classes.
 What started as the equivalent of writer’s block for an aspiring painter.